 Copyright © Dairy Internship Program.
 All rights reserved.

 Who should apply?
-Dairy science and management majors with sophomore, junior or senior status who are interested in developing the skills and experience to manage large-scale California and Texas dairy operations.
+Dairy science and management majors with sophomore, junior or senior status who are interested in developing the skills and experience to manage large-scale California dairy operations.
 You must have the legal right to work in the United States.

 What are the expectations?
 The program goal is to improve dairy management skills and interns are expected to be part of the dairy work team.
 Interns may work up to 60 hours per week.

 How much does the internship pay?
-Interns are paid a minimum of $12 per/hour.
+Interns are paid a minimum of $15 per/hour.
 Internships may also be extended beyond the ten weeks.

 Any suggestions to prepare?
 Many of the dairy employees speak Spanish.
 We strongly suggest that you learn dairy terms and phrases before your internship.
-Programs are available through Michigan State University Extension.